7 Easy Ways To Save Money This Summer

 And while you’re at it, tighten your gas cap.
 Loose, missing, or damaged gas caps cause 147 million gallons of gas to evaporate each year in the US, according to the Car Care Council.

-7. Take advantage of back-to-school and end-of-season sales.
+7. Take advantage of back-to-school and end-of-season sales

 This comes right at the tail-end of summer, and the best part is, you (usually) don’t have to be a student to enjoy these sales.
 (If you do, just get a student you know to buy for you.)
 You can score great deals on books and office supplies at National Bookstore, and save money on your gadget purchases at Power Mac Center.
 Lots of clothes outlets will also be having end-of-season sales, so refresh your wardrobe for lower prices.

 So keep an eye out for deals as the temperatures come down and you get ready for the rainy season to hit.
 Enjoying these bargains can be a great note to end the summer season on.
+You can get great savings if you know where to look!

 With these tips, you can enjoy the summer season to the fullest without stretching your budget to a breaking point.
 Just remember to put on sunscreen.